 LUSH have pre-sorted gift packs that are neatly put together in a box and already wrapped.
-You just have to buy it and write a name on the gift tag (which is also provided).
+You literally just have to buy it and write a name on the gift tag (which is also provided).
 One of the most beneficial rules in marketing is to never underestimate just how lazy consumers are.
 Providing quality gift packs or even just specialised packaging really is enough to bring more consumers to your store.
 Be sure to advertise it.
 Find your strongest marketing avenue, say social media, and create a post to show off your specialised packaging.

 Create a Landing Page

 This one’s a bit trickier if you don’t have a web designer or developer on hand, but it can definitely be worth it.
 Create a landing page for your Christmas products.
 This is neat because it can be an individual link asset to market, and everything the consumer may be interested in is in one easy-to-find location, providing an amazing User Experience.
 Trying to rank for something new and out of your ‘core target’ from an SEO perspective can be really tricky.
 Landing pages are the answer to the problem.

 How you design these depends on your product.
 But if you have a wide range of products, break them up by category.
 For example, women, men, children or kitchen, bathroom, backyard.
 Remember: with all of the competition in the retail market – particularly at Christmas – providing a perfect User Experience is essential to keep up top in your priorities.
 Some ideas are landing pages like:

 - Gifts for Dad

 - Gifts for the Friend Who Has Everything